5 Staves 5 Days of A Christmas Carol. Day Four

 Scrooge bent down on his knee.
 Now he was terrified.
-He asked the spirit if it was the Ghost of Christmas yet to come and if it would show him the future?
+He asked the spirit if it was the Ghost of Christmas yet to come and if it would show him the future.
 He got no reply from the spirit, just a barely visible nod of its head.

-Next the phantom took Scrooge to a beetling shop.
+Next, the phantom took Scrooge to a beetling shop.
 A beetling shop in Victorian London was like a resale shop today.
 People would bring in their used things and get a small profit for them.
 We use E Bay or Amazon to do most of that today though there are still some of these types of shops around.

 This group of people felt no remorse for what they stole.
 He was called a wicked old screw and unnatural in his lifetime.
 An old screw was slang for a miser.

-This dead man being referred to by so many was laid out on the bed of his home but no one was grieving for him and no one came to visit and so the laundress, the undertaker’s man and the charwoman could all steal what they wanted, even the very shirt off the dead man’s back.
+This dead man, being referred to by so many, was laid out on the bed of his home, but no one was grieving for him, and no one came to visit and so the laundress, the undertaker’s man and the charwoman could all steal what they wanted, even the very shirt off the dead man’s back.

-Next the phantom took Scrooge to a room that was so dark that Scrooge could not see his surroundings.
-He could, however see a curtain less bed with a dead figure lying upon it; the figure was completely covered with a sheet.
-The Ghost of Christmas Yet to Come pointed to the head indicating that Scrooge was to pull back the sheet and reveal who the dead man was.
+Next, the phantom took Scrooge to a room that was so dark that Scrooge could not see his surroundings.
+He could, however, see a curtainless bed with a dead figure lying upon it; the figure was completely covered with a sheet.
+The Ghost of Christmas Yet to Come pointed to the head, indicating that Scrooge was to pull back the sheet and reveal who the dead man was.

 Scrooge would have been correct in thinking that the poor crippled child had died.
 Here tenderness is shown while the family grieves the loss of a son and a brother.

 Bob gathers his family around him and declares the legacy of Tiny Tim.
-“I know, my dears, that when we recollect how patient and how mild he was; although he was such a little, little child; we shall not quarrel easily among ourselves and forget poor Tiny Tim in doing it.”
+“I know, my dears, that when we recollect how patient and mild he was; although he was such a little child; we shall not quarrel easily among ourselves and forget poor Tiny Tim in doing it.”
 Even a small child can leave something behind him that will never be forgotten.

 Scrooge is next conducted to the area of the city where his office was situated.
 He begs the Phantom to be allowed to go and look at his place of business.
 He wants to see what he had become.
 The spirit points in another direction.
-This is the one time in the book where Scrooge disobeys his ghostly companion and goes to look in the window.
+This is the one time in the book when Scrooge disobeys his ghostly companion and goes to look in the window.
 “It was an office, but it was not his.
 The furniture was not the same, and the figure in the chair was not himself.”

 Scrooge walked away bewildered.
 What could have become of him?

 The phantom then led Scrooge to an old unkempt graveyard.
-Weeds grew there, you can imagine that there were rats also as Dickens would later use that image of a grave yard in his book Bleak House.
+Weeds grew there; you can imagine that there were rats also, as Dickens would later use that image of a graveyard in his book Bleak House.

-The phantom points its finger, the only visible part of its body to a single grave.
+The phantom points its finger, the only visible part of its body, to a single grave.